MehdiDjey/DeezerTx/README.md

 - Coil for image processing
 - Sandwich Lib to handle api response
 - DiffUtil to manage list
 - ExoPlayer to start and listen .mp3 from the track list
-- Navigation componement
+- Navigation component